bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 nurse dipped what sounded like a giant Q-tip in his penis.
 He didn't catch anything, which, as it turned out, may not have been a good thing.

-One of my best memories of Richard was spending Christmas with my family in Calgary, followed by a winter snowshoe camping trip in Banff.
+One of my best memories of Richard was spending Christmas with him and my family in Calgary.
 On my Christmas break, we drove Richard's clunky old car down to Calgary and stayed with my parents.
 I remember Richard was touched by a Christmas gift my mother got him.
 He almost cried when she handed him a big, wrapped present.
 After Christmas, we drove out to Banff.
 It was one Canadian place Richard desperately wanted to visit.
 He wanted to hike, but it was winter.
-The snow that year was deep and magnificent.
+The snow was deep and magnificent.
 I talked him into giving snowshoeing a try.
 He loved it.
-Banff was cold, at least -20C, and the trail we wanted to snowshoe up was "technically" closed, but we ignored the trail closure and dragged two sleeping bags a piece up Cascade Mountain and slept in the open in -30C weather in a stunning snow-covered mountain meadow.
+Banff was cold, at least -20C, and the trail we wanted to snowshoe up was "technically" closed, but we ignored the trail closure and snowshoed up Cascade Mountain and slept in -30C weather in a stunning snow-covered mountain meadow.
 Snow makes superb cushioning for sleeping bags.
 I've never been comfier while camping.

 After Christmas, we returned to Edmonton.
 I resumed my coursework, and a few weeks into February, Richard decided to return home.
 I helped him